-Mondays & Wednesdays, 12:30-1:45 pm, Switzler 01
+Mondays & Wednesdays, 9:30-10:45 am, Hill Hall 309

 Professor: Ron Harstad,ron.harstad@gmx.us, 227 Professional Bldg, 882-3299, prefer email to phone (voicemails are only sent to me by email anyhow, and then less reliably).
-My pawprint email does not reach me reliably.

-Course webpages: on Sakai, sakai.missouri.edu.
+Course webpages: on Canvas.

-Initial points of contact: For questions about course content, the Q & A forum at the Discussion Board of our Sakai site.
-For questions about common problems and solutions, the FAQ forum at the Discussion Board of our Sakai site.
+Initial points of contact: For questions about course content, the Q & A forum at the Discussion Board of our Canvas site.
+For questions about common problems and solutions, the FAQ forum at the Discussion Board of our Canvas site.
+Note that if a student comes to me after class or in my office and asks how I would answer a question, I will not grant that student unique access to my answer.
+I will instead turn around and answer the student in the Q & A forum on Canvas.
 (If you get a reply to an email which simply says "qa," that means we believe the answer will be useful to others, so it is being posted on the Q & A forum.
 A "QA!" reply means it is already there; you should have looked there first.
 Similarly, a reply which says "faq" means the question is being answered on the FAQ forum; "FAQ!" means it has been answered there earlier.)